jstewart3802/Ccode/README.md

-# Ccode
+# C code
- code i have written in c
+ Some code I have written in c